Yesy01/Landing-page-odin/README.md

 # Landing-page-odin
 This is for the Odin project Learning 2024
 I am doing this project to better improve my skills in CSS and Flex-box.
+I focused on vanilla css and vanilla HTML